digital-asset/dablchat/README.md

 ### 6. Set up your automation and UI

-Click on your ledger and configure the `dablchat-operator-bot` to run as the `UserAdmin` party and the `dablchat-user-bot` as your user.
-The `dablchat-ui-x.x.x.zip` will automatically be published to the subdomain containing your ledger id. `<your-ledger-id>.projectdabl.com`.
+Click on your ledger and configure the `daml-chat-operator-bot` to run as the `UserAdmin` party and the `daml-chat-user-bot` as your user.
+The `daml-chat-ui-x.x.x.zip` will automatically be published to the subdomain containing your ledger id. `<your-ledger-id>.projectdabl.com`.

 ### 7. Check that the Operator has initialized